New Head to head Published May 8, 2026

 Strengths

-- Best-supported creatine form for increasing high-intensity exercise capacity and lean body mass during training.
+- Best-supported form for lifters, with a large body of trials and position-stand support for high-intensity performance and lean body mass during training.

 Trade-offs